Form for teacher information (so you can fill out the online registration form) and parent permission slip

 Looking for the Science Fair Schedule?
 Scroll down to the bottom of this page.

-Want information on the Regional Science Fair in Butte on March 5th or 12th, 2020?
+Want information on the Regional Science Fair in Butte on March 2, 2023?
 Click here!

 The following are links to PDF files of the rubrics the judges will use for each age group and category.
 They are available for download in order to help students prepare well for the science fair.